GeekyShiva/Python-Editors/README.md

-##The .py file contains my first text editor designed and developed by me using tkinter in python and contains features like-
+##The .py file contains basic text editors designed and developed by me using tkinter in python and contains features like-

->New,
+>New
->open
+>Open
->save and about
+>Save and About the develper section.

 ##This is for learning purpose only and is ver basic kind of text editor.